DorielLihod/Rick-And-Morty-Characters-App/README.md

+# Rick and Morty Character App

 ## Description

-react.js app that will display a list of Rick and Morty characters.
+A React.js app that displays a list of Rick and Morty characters, built with React, TypeScript, and Material-UI.

 ## Getting Started

 ### Installing

+1. Clone the repository.
+2. cd your-project.
-- yarn install
+3. yarn install

 ### Executing program